NEUBIAS/training-resources/modules/image_display.md

 ## Activity

-* Open image: xy_8bit__nuclei_noisy_different_intensity.tif
+* Open image: xy_16bit__nuclei_high_dynamic_range.tif
-* Explore different LUTs and LUT settings
+* Explore different single color LUTs and LUT settings
-        * Appreciate that LUT settings do not affect image content.
+* Appreciate that LUT settings do not change the pixel values
+* Explore multi-color LUT for visualisation of high dynamic range images
+	* Add a LUT calibration bar to the image

 ## Formative Assessment

+### Fill in the blanks

 Fill in the blanks, using those words: decrease, larger than, increase, smaller than